wdzajicek/ffmpeg-scripts/README.md

 1. Copy your source `*.mp4` video-file into the local `./scripts/IN/` folder
 2. Run desired bash script:
-   - E.g. `sh ./scripts/bash mp4-to-ogv.sh`
+   - E.g. `sh ./scripts/mp4-to-ogv.sh`
-3. Answer any prompts (to set quality settings.)
+3. Answer any prompts (to set your quality settings,) or press return to accept defaults.
-4. The converted video will be output to the local `./scripts/OUT/` folder after ffmpeg has completed running (which may take several minutes depending on file size.)
+4. The converted video will be output to the local `./scripts/OUT/` folder after `ffmpeg` has completed running (which may take several minutes depending on file size.)

 -----